thoughtAddict/inkling-blog/README.md

     	IDE

-With the end-purpose to create a blog that will eventually be run on the CloudFoundry servers.
+...with the end-purpose to create a blog that will eventually be run on the CloudFoundry servers.
 (Although the code can be run on any JEE server.)

 Resources and Credits
 ---